EK76/WeatherStation/README.md

   and a serial clock line (SCL).

 ---
-The sensors values are stored to MySQL database from which the Kenne's Weather Station application reads the values and show results on a computer screen, for example as diagrams.
+The sensors values are stored to MySQL database from which the Weather Station application reads the values and show results on a computer screen, for example as diagrams.

 The programming code that measure temperature, humidity and pressure